Thor (film): Cast

 The wife of Odin, queen of Asgard, mother of Thor, and adoptive mother of Loki, based on the mythological deity of the same name.
 Russo stated in March 2011 interview that she has signed on for possible sequels, although she stated that "who knows how many I'll do".
+Russo also used a British accent for the role, which she stated she found “horrifying” to perform in front of the 250-member crew.